• Home

 Email: ikenobohonolulu@gmail.com

-Classes are currently taught at in the following areas and general times.
+Classes are currently taught in the following areas and general times.
 Most are held two times per month.
 Please contact us about joining one of these classes,

 Location - Day/Time